farhat-lab/who-analysis/README.md

 3. <code>drugs_loci.csv</code>: Dataframe of resistance loci and their coordinates in H37Rv.
 The Start column is 0-indexed, and the End column is 1-indexed.
 4. <code>minor_allele_counts.npz</code>: Minor allele counts from the SNP matrices: 1 for a minor allele, 0 for a major allele.
 The genetic relatedness matrix is computed from this.
 5. <code>overview_MIC_data.xlsx</code>: Overviews of MIC data, counts, sources, number resistant vs. susceptible, etc.
 6. <code>samples_summary.csv</code>: Dataframe of the number of samples across drugs.
-Includes columns for the numbers of samples with genotypes, phenotypes, SNP counts, lineages, and the number of (sample, gene) pairs with multiple frameshift mutations.
+Includes columns for the numbers of samples with genotypes, phenotypes, SNP counts, lineages, and the numbers of LOF and inframe mutations (to see how many get pooled).
 7. <code>v1_to_v2_variants_mapping.csv</code>: File mapping the variant names between the 2021 and 2022 iterations of the catalog.

 ## Running the Analysis